 Stage 2: Proposal evaluation, hearing and selection

 After the evaluation and selection process (see Chapter 5) all applicants are informed about the selection results.
-In total, 10 applicants will be selected.
+In total, 10 applicants will be selected, with the final decision made by the challenge owners.

 Stage 3: InnoStars Connect Programme